 Matching Matching fostered children to the best possible fostering family is a carefully considered process.
 We recognise that getting it right is critical and will advance the progress, experience, and outcomes for fostered children, increase placement stability and retention, and provide fostered children and foster families with positive outcomes.
-At Reach Out Care we recognise that fostered children are individuals, with a diverse range of experiences, needs, and talents, requiring fostering parents that are equally unique.
-Our foster carers have a diverse range of skills, knowledge and experience, and our task is to carefully match fostered children, with those foster carers who have the best possible experience, knowledge, skill set, and approach to meet their individual needs.
+At the National Fostering Agency South East we recognise that fostered children are individuals, with a diverse range of experiences, needs, and talents, requiring fostering parents that are equally unique.
+Our foster parents have a diverse range of skills, knowledge and experience, and our task is to carefully match fostered children, with those foster parents who have the best possible experience, knowledge, skill set, and approach to meet their individual needs.
 The Referrals Hub team are on hand to assist referring Local Authorities in finding the right match for fostered children.
-They work closely with the agency's Supervising Social Workers, foster carers and Local Authorities to ensure the best possible matches are made.
-Reach Out Care will not propose a placement if the assessed needs of the child/young person cannot reasonably be provided by the proposed foster carers.
-During the referral and matching process foster carers are provided with all information made available to the agency in order for them to make fully informed decisions about whether they can meet the foster child's known and potential future needs and care plan. foster carers are fully involved in the matching process will ultimately make the final decision in conjunction with the Registered Manager and/or the Team Manager as to whether, or not, they can offer the fostered child a placement in their home.
+They work closely with the agency's Supervising Social Workers, foster parents and Local Authorities to ensure the best possible matches are made.
+The National Fostering Agency South East will not propose a placement if the assessed needs of the child/young person cannot reasonably be provided by the proposed foster parents.
+During the referral and matching process foster parents are provided with all information made available to the agency in order for them to make fully informed decisions about whether they can meet the foster child's known and potential future needs and care plan.
+Foster parents are fully involved in the matching process will ultimately make the final decision in conjunction with the Registered Manager and/or the Team Manager as to whether, or not, they can offer the fostered child a placement in their home.

-Reach Out Care also offers an emergency placement service outside normal working hours.
+The National Fostering Agency South East also offers an emergency placement service outside normal working hours.
 Referrals in these instances will be managed by one of the agency's Supervising Social Workers, in conjunction with an agency duty manager, who will review the needs and circumstances of the fostered child referred and any suitable vacancies with the agency's foster families and match these to carers approved for emergency foster placements.
 The Supervising Social Workers have full access to carer information outside working hours, so quality matching is maintained in the same way as it is within office hours.
+Ofsted inspection for NFA London & South East (July 2018) prior to the splitting of the registrations, noted the following: "foster carers are skilled and experienced and are able to offer high-quality placements that meet the diverse needs of children.
+They demonstrate an excellent understanding of the needs of children placed with them and feel very much part of a team"

 National Fostering Group Children's Pledge

-Our Pledge To You.
-We Will: